uit-no/python-course-2018/session-3/exercises-a.md

 - Create a memory profile for your code (we will detail how).
 - Discuss what problems we will meet if the dataset grows in size and how you would overcome these.
 - Rewrite your code so that it can work with datasets of in principle any size.

-# Exercise 3.3: Structuring projects

-We will take one big script which also imports modules from pip and structure it and move dependencies to requirements.txt or Pipfile.